Energy, Societal Safety and Sustainable Development (SAM550)

 Learning outcome

-- of the meaning of new security referents, more specifically food, water, energy and environmental security, including climate security.
+- the meaning of diverse security referent objects, more specifically food, water, energy, and environmental security, including climate security

-- of how disaster resilience and sustainable development, or lack thereof, mutually influence each other
+- how societal safety/security, climate change, and sustainable development mutually influence each other

-- of key dilemmas, uncertainties and challenges related to societal safety, disaster risk and sustainable development, particularly in light of the food, water, energy and environmental security nexus.
+- key dilemmas, uncertainties, and challenges related to societal safety/security, climate change, and sustainable development, particularly considering the food, water, energy, and environmental security nexus

 Skills:

-- Students should be able to approach issues of food, water, energy and environmental security from a nexus perspective, and see this in relation to societal safety and sustainable development
+- students should be able to approach issues of food, water, energy, and environmental security from a nexus perspective, and see these in relation to societal safety/security, climate change, and sustainable development perspective

 General competence:

-- Students should develop an appreciation of how energy, energy transitions, and energy security relates to issues of food, water and environmental security, with important implications for sustainable development and societal safety
+- students should develop an appreciation of how energy, food, water, and environmental security issues raise questions to sustainable development, with important implications for societal safety/security.

-- Students should become better positioned to engage critically in discussions, reports and projects concerning hazards, risks and causes of disasters
+- students should become better positioned to engage critically in discussions, reports, and projects concerning societal safety/security, climate change, and sustainable development at global and European level.

 Required prerequisite knowledge